-by Lisa Dion, LPC, RPT-S
+By Lisa Dion, LPC, RPT-S

-Remember the basics: As helpful as the internet is to our lives, sometimes going back to basics works too.
+Go back to the basics: As helpful as the internet is to our lives, sometimes going back to basics works too.
 You don’t need to get archaic – advertising by carrier pigeon probably won’t work – but consider the effectiveness of word of mouth.
 A referral program, where you offer discounts to clients who refer others, is specifically useful in this regard.

 And if external marketing is not your highest priority and you just want to stay focused on talking to clients, consider putting an SOS out to an external source and hire someone to do the work for you.

 Remember, building businesses, any business, takes time.
 And ultimately, you have to choose a way to create relationships and thus market in a way that is most congruent to you – because after all, you’re selling the relationship and the experience that clients will have with you – and that is as unique as you!